hectahertz/react-native-typography/README.md

 #### San Francisco

-The San Francisco typeface on iOS defines its letter spacing via Kerning.
+The San Francisco typeface defines its letter spacing via Kerning.
 This is not compatible with the React Native text style properties, as they take letter-spacing instead.

-To perform this conversion you can use the `sanFranciscoSpacing` function, which receives the font size and returns the appropriate letter spacing.
+To perform this conversion on iOS you can use the `sanFranciscoSpacing` function, which receives the font size and returns the appropriate letter spacing.

+This is not needed for the web as the browsers already take care of this.

 ```JSX
 import { sanFranciscoSpacing } from 'react-native-typography'